 There are several reasons why hiring managers and recruitment consultants consider job hopping to be a negative thing.
-The general rule is that it takes at least one year to learn how to do your job properly and at least another year to show the results of your work.
-It is not only about the tasks themselves, but also you will need time to understand the company’s culture, processes and ways of communication.
+The general rule is that it takes at least one year to learn how to do your job properly and at least another year for the results of your work to show.
+It is not only about the tasks themselves, but you will also need time to understand the company’s culture, processes and ways of communication.
 The amount of time, money and other resources invested in training a new co-worker is wasted if they leave after 6 months or a year.

 What are the positives?